openSUSE/news-o-o/_posts/2011-04-04-people-of-opensuse-per-jessen.markdown

 #### A person asks you why he/she should choose openSUSE instead of other distribution/OS.
 What would be your arguments to convince him/her to pick up openSUSE?

-If someone asks me, it's because they value my advice “ I hope that is enough to convince him or her.
+If someone asks me, it's because they value my advice â€“ I hope that is enough to convince him or her.

 #### Which members of the openSUSE community have you met in person?